atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/outputting-query-results-to-files-with-o.md

 ---
 section: Extras
 title: Outputting Query Results to Files with \o
-meta_title: Using \o to Export Output to Files
+meta_title: Using the o command to Export Output to Files
 description: This article discusses how to use the \o meta command to output to a text file
 number:
 authors:
 - _people/matthew-layne.md
 reviewers: